-If "Quick Arming" was programmed by the installer, the [#] key can be pressed in place of the security code when arming the system in any of the arming modes.
-However, the 4-digit security code must always be used to disarm the system.
+If "Quick Arming" was programmed by the installer, the [#] key can be pressed in place of the security code when arming the system in any of its arming modes.
+However, the security code must always be used to disarm the system.